 St. Andrew’s is part of the Downlands Benefice with Revd.
 Dr. Caroline Currer as Priest-in-charge.
 Services at St. Andrew’s are taken by Revd.
-Graham Jeffrey and are held on the first and third Sundays of the month at 11:00am.
+Graham Jeffery and are held on the first and third Sundays of the month at 11:00am.

 This Anglican parish church dedicated to St. Andrew was rebuilt in the late twelfth century, in late Norman and Early English style, beginning with the nave and finishing with the tower.
 The interior stone came from Caen in Normandy.
 The well proportioned tower is mainly of flint.

 - St. Andrew’s: Saxon Relics — Mass-Clocks